GuanceCloud/guance-scenarios/official/grafana-importer/README.md

 wget https://grafana.com/api/dashboards/1860/revisions/31/download -O grafana.json
 ```

+After running the command, a Grafana dashboard json file named `grafana.json` will be generated in the local disk.e used to import This file can b the dashboard to Guance Cloud.

 Step 2: Use Guance CLI to convert grafana as Terraform module
 -------------------------------------------------------------

+The next step is to use Guance CLI to convert the Grafana dashboard JSON file into a Terraform module.

+The CLI command is:

 ```shell
 guance iac import grafana -f ./input.json -t terraform-module -o ./out
 ```

-You will get a Terraform module at `./out` folder.
+You will get a Terraform module in the `./out` folder.
 The folder structure is:

 ```
 .